-Homeowners embarking on a building project can sometimes feel out of their depth.
-It can be overwhelming dealing with industry jargon, regulations, registration, permit and insurance rules.
-And as a consequence, people often rush the all-important builder appointment process.
+Many homeowners embarking on a new build feel out of their depth.
+It can be overwhelming dealing with industry jargon, regulations, registration, permits and insurance rules - as a consequence people often rush the all-important builder appointment process.

 Often unconsciously, we make ‘custom vs volume’ purchase decisions every day.
 When we purchase clothes, food, accommodation, haircuts or travel we all consider convenience and price over amenity and a tailored solution.

 Firstly, a broad definition of the two formats -